amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/README.md

 ./aim_deploy.sh --level 2 --namespace "$NAMESPACE" --overrides-file overrides.yaml
 ```

+These parameters fall into two groups with different change costs.
+Engine and
+resource settings (the context window `max-model-len`, weight and KV-cache
+precision, `gpu-memory-utilization`, GPU count, replicas) are read when the vLLM
+process starts, so changing any of them — by re-running `aim_deploy.sh`, editing
+an `--overrides-file`, or patching the object — rolls the predictor pod and
+reloads the weights: effectively a once-per-deploy cost of minutes for a large
+model.

+Sampling parameters (temperature, `top_p`, `max_tokens`) travel in each
+`/v1/chat/completions` request, so a client changes them live with no restart.
+We
+can bake serve-time defaults with the object-valued `override-generation-config`
+engine arg, passed through `--overrides-file` since it is not a scalar (for
+example `{"temperature": 0.2}`).
+Changing that default rolls the pod like any
+other engine arg, but an individual request always overrides it without one.

+To change the live spec of a running service (still rolling the predictor when
-To change an already-running service without redeploying, patch it directly
+the change is an engine arg), patch it directly; a later `aim_deploy.sh` run
-instead (a later `aim_deploy.sh` run overwrites this, so prefer the flags above
+overwrites this, so prefer the flags above for anything durable:
-for anything durable):

 ```bash
 kubectl patch aimservice aim-smoke -n "$NAMESPACE" --type merge \